Urcra/FirmScan/docs/README.md

 ## Severity

-The differnt severities that should be in the JSON are as follows:
+The different severities that should be in the JSON are as follows:

 * `"info"` : For informational findings.
 Colored blue on the frontend
 * `"warning"`: For findings that are bad but not critical.
 Colored yellow on the frontend
 * `"danger"` : For critical findings.
 Colored red on the frontend

+# Misc

+`sha256` is used for generating fingerprints of firmware images

-# Analysis
+# Potendial analysis modules
 General:

 http://pmja.com.pl/iotsr.pdf (IoTInspector report)